DrVonDevious/xidle/README.md

 == WINDOWS ONLY FOR NOW ==

-XIdle is a terminal based idle game written as a means to familiarize myself with many of the built-in python libraries such as curses, threading and time.
+XIdle is a terminal based idle game written as a means to familiarize myself with many of the built-in python libraries such as curses, and threading.
 Feel free to copy/paste any of the code that is in the project.

 This program uses the curses library, which may not be installed by default.